-In correspondence with Town Pump, DEQ has confirmed that railcar unloading to storage tanks is conducted within a closed-loop vapor system ensuring VOC capture within the shared vapor system.
+In correspondence with Town Pump, DEQ has confirmed that the railcar unloading to storage tanks design occurs within a closed-loop vapor system ensuring VOC capture within the shared vapor system.
+Therefore, emissions are limited to fugitives from piping, fittings and valves.
 Therefore, emissions are already controlled by the system design.
-A closed loop system will be incorporated as a BACT unloading requirement.